 Let’s now look at a few questions that have appeared recently on the IELTS Speaking Test.

-The questions below come from Cambridge’s 2020 practice book (which is worth purchasing if you want to practice for the test using genuine questions!).
+The questions below come from Cambridge’s latest practice book (which is worth purchasing if you want to practice for the test using genuine questions!).